Deep-MI/FastSurfer/INSTALL.md

 ## Windows

-### Docker (CPU version only)
+### Docker (CPU version)

 In order to run Fastsurfer on your Windows system using docker make sure that:
 * you have [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install)
 * as well as [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/) installed and running

-Start Windows PowerShell and run the following command to pull the CPU Docker image:
+After everything is installed, start Windows PowerShell and run the following command to pull the CPU Docker image:

 ```bash
 docker pull deepmi/fastsurfer:cpu-v2.0.0